rust-lang/rfcs/text/2515-type_alias_impl_trait.md

 }
 ```

-However, if the function is parameterised, it may be necessary to add explicit parameters to the type alias (due to the return-type being within the scope of the function's generic paramters, unlike the type alias).
+However, if the function is parameterised, it may be necessary to add explicit parameters to the type alias (due to the return-type being within the scope of the function's generic parameters, unlike the type alias).

 Using `Baz` in multiple locations constrains all occurrences of the inferred type to be the same, just as with `existential type`.